 The junior middleweight division is not a historically famous one.
 Rather, it has more been the spot of great welterweights on their rise up through further weight divisions or smallish middleweights who couldn't compete with the bigger bangers at 160.
 However, that is thankfully no longer the case.
 And a crop of rising stars makes the future of the division very promising.
 Here's a look at boxing's super welterweight or junior middleweight weight class rankings, one of the sport's hottest and most exciting divisions.

 - Floyd Mayweather - I don't typically rank fighters in more than one division.
 However, Mayweather is certainly a rare exception, and he seems to insist on alternating fights between 147 and 154 lbs.
 By dominating Saul Canelo Alvarez, there's no doubt that he's the man in this division, as well as welterweight.
-Who's next?
+After the Maidana fight, I'd expect him back at 154 lbs.

 - Erislandy Lara - Lara was fast on the rise until his draw against Carlos Molina, which many had considered to be very disappointing... until Molina's string of success.
 Then he suffered the ultimate job of a decision against Paul Williams.
 The problem though was that he still didn't produce satisfying results, as the technical draw with Vanes Martirosyan proved, and even his win over Alfredo Angulo was marred by two knockdowns, and its odd ending.
 Lara can finally move on from all of that though with his domination of Austin Trout.
 Completely dominated Trout, who seemed clueless against him in there.
 Great performance in a big fight, with no controversy, finally.

 - Saul Alvarez - Canelo finally earned his stripes with a tough, hard-fought victory over Austin Trout.
 The fight was close and really could have gone either way, but he deserved the win, and he scored a knockdown along the way.
 He came up well short against Mayweather, being outclassed throughout the bout.
-But certainly Alvarez won't stay down for too long.
-Comes back in March, opponent still to be named.
+Looked great against Alfredo Angulo, completely dominating that fight.
+Let's not forget that he was supposed to look that good against Angulo, though.

 - Demetrius Andrade - The highly talented Andrade had been brought along agonizingly slowly.
 Finally got a big fight, and a big win, over Vanes Martirosyan.
 Suffered a flash knockdown, but really outclassed his fellow U.S. Olympian in the bout, and now has the title and credit to be able to land an even larger fight.